What is Endpoint Detection & Response? [Detailed Explanation]

 Importance of Endpoint Detection & Response [EDR]

-The endpoint has become an essential component of enterprise cybersecurity as organizations become more decentralized and telework becomes increasingly widespread.
-If an attacker gains access to a teleworker’s computer, they can exploit it to steal sensitive information or leverage its connection to the workplace network to get access to corporate systems and data.
+People should know that it becomes importance of cyber security in business as organizations become more decentralized and telework becomes increasingly widespread.
+It is important to preserve credential access in cyber security as if an attacker gains as to a teleworker’s computer, they can exploit it to steal sensitive information.
+Data Breach Statistics 2023 shows that they can also leverage the connection to the workplace network to get access to corporate systems and data.

-Endpoints that are not protected by endpoint detection and response (EDR) are vulnerable to contemporary attacks.
+Endpoints not protected by endpoint detection and response (EDR) become vulnerable to contemporary attacks.
 EDR’s threat hunting, incident response, and reporting capabilities are critical for safeguarding against modern cybersecurity threats and addressing cybersecurity difficulties.

 According to studies, endpoint devices are the source of up to 90% of successful cyberattacks and 70% of successful data breaches.
 Antivirus, anti-malware, firewalls, and other traditional endpoint security practices have significantly advanced over time.
 But, their capabilities remain confined to identifying known, file-based, or signature-based endpoint threats.

-Further, they’re significantly less successful, for example, in preventing social engineering attacks like fraudlent messages that trick victims into disclosing private information or visiting bogus websites that carry harmful code.
+Further, they’re significantly less successful, for example, in preventing social engineering attacks like fraudulent messages that trick victims into disclosing private information or visiting bogus websites that carry harmful code.

 EDR starts up where standard endpoint security solutions let off.
 Its threat detection analytics and automated response capabilities can detect and contain possible threats that breach the network perimeter, frequently without the need for human intervention.
 It also offers resources that security teams can use to independently identify, research, and mitigate known and unknown hazards.